 Hiring Independent Contractors

-Did you hire a WordPress guru to revamp your freelance business website or do a full audit of your site?
+Did you hire a WordPress guru to revamp or do a full audit of your freelance business website?
 Maybe you paid a graphic designer to design a new logo?
 Any fees you paid to independent contractors for business services rendered can be deducted from your taxes.

 Get Tax Filing Help from Incfile